Coordination number: Complications

+In Nickel arsenide (NiAs) and several related compounds, the coordination number of the metal is ambiguous.
+The metal is bound to six As ligands, but also has two Ni---Ni contacts that could qualify as bonds.

 Two other examples of commonly-encountered chemicals are Fe2O3 and TiO2.
 Fe2O3 has a crystal structure that can be described as having a near close packed array of oxygen atoms with iron atoms filling two thirds of the octahedral holes.
 However each iron atom has 3 nearest neighbors and 3 others a little further away.
 The structure is quite complex, the oxygen atoms are coordinated to four iron atoms and the iron atoms in turn share vertices, edges and faces of the distorted octahedra.
 TiO2 has the rutile structure.
 The titanium atoms 6-coordinate, 2 atoms at 198.3 pm and 4 at 194.6 pm, in a slightly distorted octahedron.
 The octahedra around the titanium atoms share edges and vertices to form a 3-D network.
 The oxide ions are 3-coordinate in a trigonal planar configuration.

+Several propositions have been made to calculate a mean or « effective » coordination number (e.c.n. or ECoN) by adding all surrounding atoms with a weighting scheme, in that the atoms are not counted as full atoms, but as fractional atoms with a number between 0 and 1; this number is closer to zero when the atom is further away.
+Frequently a gap can be found in the distribution of the interatomic distance of the neighboring atoms: if the shortest distance to a neighboring atom is set equal to 1, then often further atoms are found at distances between 1 and 1.3, and after them follows a gap in which no atoms are found.

+According to a proposition of G. Brunner and D. Schwarzenbach an atom at the distance of 1 obtains a weight 1, the first atom beyond the gap obtains zero weight, and all intermediate atoms are included with weights that are calculated from their distances by linear interpolation:

+where $d_1$ is the distance to the closest atom, $d_g$ is the distance to the first atom beyond the gap and $d_i$ is the distance to the i-th atom in the region between $d_1$ and $d_g$.
+This method is however of no help when no clear gap can be discerned.